-The Buu Mon Buddhist Temple, 2701 Procter, was established in 1980 in Beaumont—from which it takes its name.
-After a brief sojourn in Orange, the temple moved to Port Arthur, Texas in 1986 to the current building, which had served a Baptist Church, then a Vietnamese Catholic church before the Buddhist community converted it for their purposes.
+The Buu Mon Buddhist Temple was established in 1980 in Beaumont—from which it takes its name.
+After a brief sojourn in Orange, the temple moved to Port Arthur, Texas in 1986 to the current building, which had served as a Baptist Church, then a Vietnamese Catholic church, before the Buddhist community converted it for their purposes.
 The temple, dedicated August 15, 1987, is a four-tiered pagoda tower symbolizing tenets of Buddhism and housing a seven-foot gilt-bronze statue of Buddha.

 Our Lady of Guadalupe Church & Shrine

-In 1927, Father Marcelino Ruiz came from Mexico to Port Arthur to establish Our Lady of Guadalupe Parish, an ethic parish created to give assistance to the area’s Mexican-Americans, although since that time it offers a spiritual home to many nationalities.
-In 1931, Father Juan Arana became the first Augustinian priest, and since that time the Augustinian Fathers from Spain have had charge of the parish.
+In 1927, Father Marcelino Ruiz came from Mexico to Port Arthur to establish Our Lady of Guadalupe Parish, an ethic parish created to give assistance to the area’s Mexican-Americans, although since that time, it now offers a spiritual home to many nationalities.
+In 1931, Father Juan Arana became the first Augustinian priest, and since that time, the Augustinian Fathers from Spain have had charge of the parish.
 It was Father Arana who built the church at 134 Fifteenth Street that housed the congregation for 40 years.
-In 1966, Father Porforio Fernandez bought land at 61st Street and Ninth Avenue and the present church was built 10 years later with a capacity of 600.
+In 1966, Father Porforio Fernandez bought land at 61st Street and Ninth Avenue and the present church was built 10 years later.

 A Shrine to Our Lady of Guadalupe, “the fruit of collective dreams,” was dedicated June 3, 2000.
 It was constructed under the leadership of Reverend T.R.
 Blanco, OSA with the artistic design of Douglas Clark and architectural design by Architectural Allance.
 A 17-foot statue in patina color was sculpted by artist Miguel Angel Macias of Mexico City and Douglas Clark then set atop stones brought from Mount Tepeyac near Mexico City, where the Blessed Virgin of Guadalupe appeared to St. Juan Diego.
 A seven-foot statue of the saint, sculpted by the same artists, was added to the shrine site in November 2, 2001.
 “Cantamos Con El Corazon,” is the dedication hymn of the shrine: “We Sing This Gift to You.”